cmu-sei/redemption/README.md

 This does presume that your platform that builds the code can run Clang with Redemption's patch.
 It can also run `bear` and that you can produce static-analysis alerts for the code (independently of running Redemption).

-See the [Legacy Instructions](doc/examples/legacy/README.md) for an example of repairing such a codebase.
+See the [Separate_Build Instructions](doc/examples/separate_build/README.md) for an example of repairing such a codebase.

 #### Example running everything within a single container: